KylePat25481/KylePat25481_FTO25_A_Kyle-Patterson_DJSPP/README.md

-# 🎧 DJS Portfolio Piece – Podcast App (React)
+## 🎧 Kyle Patterson – DJS Portfolio Project: Podcast App (React)
 ## 📋 Overview

-In this final phase, you will enhance the podcast app you've been building throughout the DJS course.
-The app already includes a landing page with searchable, sortable, and filterable podcast previews, as well as a show detail page with season toggling.

-This project introduces key new features including global audio playback, favouriting episodes, deployment best practices, UI enhancements, and optional listening progress tracking.

-Your goal is to build a polished, production-ready React application that offers an engaging and seamless user experience.

-> **Tip:** You are encouraged to explore the React ecosystem to help implement features efficiently.
+This project represents the culmination of my DJS React course journey, building a fully-featured podcast application from scratch.

+The app allows users to browse, search, filter, and sort podcasts, view detailed show information with seasons and episodes, and enjoy seamless audio playback.
+In this final phase, I enhanced the application with global audio playback, episode favouriting, recommended shows, theme toggling, and deployment optimizations to create a polished, user-friendly experience.

+Note: I focused on creating a smooth, responsive interface that reflects best practices in React development and modern web applications.

 ## 🎯 Objectives

-- Implement a global audio player with full playback control
+Implement a global audio player with persistent playback across navigation

-- Add support for favouriting episodes with persistent storage
+Enable favouriting episodes with persistent storage in localStorage

-- Introduce a recommended shows carousel on the landing page
+Include a recommended shows carousel on the landing page

-- Support theme toggling (light/dark mode)
+Support light/dark theme toggling across the app

-- Ensure robust routing and deploy the app with professional polish
+Ensure robust routing and professional deployment on Vercel

-- Optionally track listening progress across episodes and sessions
+Optionally track listening progress across sessions

 ## 🚀 Core Features & User Stories

-### 🛠️ Setup and Deployment

-- Deploy your app to **Vercel** using a **custom domain or URL**
-- Add a **custom favicon** for easy identification in browser tabs
-- Use tools like [metatags.io](https://metatags.io) to set **rich social media preview metadata**
-- Ensure that direct access to dynamic routes (e.g. `/show/1`) works correctly (SPA routing fallback)

-### 🔊 Global Audio Player

-- Play audio using the provided **placeholder API**
-- Keep the player **fixed at the bottom** of the screen across all pages
-- Ensure **uninterrupted playback** when navigating between pages
-- Provide **play, pause, seek, and progress tracking**
-- Add a **confirmation prompt** on page reloads during playback

-### ❤️ Favourites

-- Allow users to **favourite or unfavourite episodes** via a button/icon
-- Use **localStorage** to persist favourites across sessions
-- Provide **visual feedback** for favourited items (e.g., filled heart)
-- Create a **favourites page** displaying all saved episodes
-- Display **associated show and season** for each favourite
-- Show the **date/time added** to favourites
-- **Group favourites by show title**
-- Add **sorting options**:
-  - A–Z / Z–A by title
-  - Newest / Oldest by date added

-### 🎠 Recommended Shows Carousel

-- Add a **horizontally scrollable carousel** to the landing page
-- Show each show’s **image, title, and genre tags**
-- Support **looping** and navigation via **swipe or arrows**
-- Clicking a carousel item should navigate to the **show’s detail page**

-### 🌗 Theme Toggle

-- Include a **toggle** for switching between light and dark mode
-- **Persist theme selection** using `localStorage`
-- Ensure the **entire app UI updates smoothly**
-- Use **appropriate icons** (e.g., sun/moon) to indicate current theme
-- Reflect selected theme across all views and components

-## 🌟 Stretch Goal – Listening Progress (Optional)

-- Save playback position per episode and **resume playback**
-- Mark episodes as **"finished"** once fully played
-- Display **progress indicators** for episodes in progress
-- Allow users to **reset listening history**
-- Save listening history in local storage
+## 🛠️ Setup and Deployment

+Deployed on Vercel with a clean, production-ready URL

+Custom favicon for brand identity

+Added rich social preview metadata using Open Graph & Twitter cards

+SPA routing works correctly for direct access to show pages

+## 🔊 Global Audio Player

+Fixed audio player at the bottom of the screen for consistent access

+Supports play, pause, seek, and progress tracking

+Playback persists across page navigation

+Prompt before leaving a page with active playback

+## ❤️ Favourites

+Users can favourite/unfavourite individual episodes

+Persistent storage via localStorage ensures favourites are saved across sessions

+Visual feedback using filled/empty heart icons

+Dedicated Favourites page with all saved episodes

+Display includes show title, season, episode number, and date added

+Favourites are grouped by show and can be sorted:

+A–Z / Z–A by title

+Newest / Oldest by date added

+## 🎠 Recommended Shows Carousel

+Horizontally scrollable carousel on the landing page

+Displays podcast cover, title, and genres

+Supports looping and navigation via arrows or swipe gestures

+Clicking an item opens the Show Detail page

+## 🌗 Theme Toggle

+Light/Dark mode toggle for the entire app

+User selection persisted in localStorage

+Smooth transitions between themes

+Icons indicate current theme (sun/moon)

 ## ✅ Deliverables

-- A fully functional and deployed podcast app
+Fully functional React podcast app deployed on Vercel

-- Source code in **GitHub** with clear commit history
+Source code on GitHub with clear commit history

-- Live demo link (**Vercel**)
+Live demo link for review

-- (Optional) Short demo video
+Optional demo video showing all implemented features

-## 💡 Tips
+## 💡 Tips & Implementation Notes

-- Prioritise **user experience** and **clean component structure**
-- Use **React best practices** (components, hooks, state management)
-- Ensure the app is **responsive** and **mobile-friendly**
-- Test localStorage and audio persistence thoroughly
-- Make use of the **React ecosystem** to accelerate development!

----

-## 🧑‍⚖️ Panel Review

-After submitting your project, you will be required to present your work to a coach or panel of coaches.

-During this session, you must:

-- **Demonstrate** all the features you have implemented in your application.
-- **Explain** how each feature was built, referring directly to your code (e.g., components, state, hooks, storage).
-- Discuss the **decisions** you made during development (e.g., choice of libraries, structure, naming conventions).
-- Break down the **logic** behind key functionalities (e.g., how audio persistence or favouriting works).
-- Be prepared to answer **questions** from the coaches about your project, code structure, and implementation choices.

-This is your opportunity to showcase both your technical and problem-solving skills—treat it like a real-world project revsiew.
+Components are modular and reusable, with clear separation of concerns

+State management handled using React hooks and context where appropriate

+Responsive design ensures mobile-friendly experience

+Audio persistence and favourites are tested and fully functional

+Leveraged the React ecosystem (React Router, React Helmet, CSS Modules) to optimize workflow